 There are many similarities between influenza (flu) and COVID-19.
-Both are contagious respiratory diseases, and certain populations including older adults, Black and Hispanic persons, and individuals with chronic health conditions are at high-risk for complications from both diseases.
-Many of the steps that help stop the spread of COVID-19 can also help protect against flu, but the best way to help prevent flu is to get vaccinated every year.
-Flu vaccination is especially important this year to help protect individuals and prevent additional strain on an already overburdened US healthcare system.
+Both are contagious, vaccine-preventable diseases, and certain populations including older adults, Black and Hispanic persons, individuals with certain chronic health conditions, and pregnant women are at higher risk for complications from both diseases.
+Many of the steps that help stop the spread of COVID-19 can also help protect against flu, but the best way to help protect against flu and COVID-19 is to get vaccinated.
+COVID-19 and flu vaccines can be given at the same time for both adults and children age 5 years and older.
+Getting vaccinated can help prevent illness, hospitalization, and death, and prevent additional strain on an already overburdened US healthcare system.

 Help spread awareness—not disease—via the free NFID resources below:

-Responses to frequently asked questions (FAQs) about COVID-19 vaccines, including vaccine safety, side effects, and use of antibiotics
+Responses to frequently asked questions (FAQs) about COVID-19 vaccines for children

 By leveraging survey research, the National Foundation for Infectious Diseases (NFID) is working to develop targeted communications to help raise awareness of the importance of prevention and treatment, and to increase vaccination rates among US Black adults